AlexPerathoner/SASMac/README.md

 - Many many StackOverflow users C:
 - Sveinbjorn Thordarson

--
+---

 **Disclaimer**:<br>
 I haven't written a line of SASM, just part of this tool to get it running on Mac.
-All the credit for that goes to [Dmitriy Manushin](https://github.com/Dman95/SASM), while the native MacOS app was built using [Platypus](https://sveinbjorn.org/platypus) by Sveinbjorn Thordarson.
-Go check them out.
+All the credit for that goes to [Dmitriy Manushin](https://github.com/Dman95/SASM).